MYTH: World-record "megaflashes" mean that lightning can strike hundreds of miles away from a thunderstorm

 You've likely experienced many of these storm complexes yourself: the storm arrives with torrential downpours and frequent, loud cloud-to-ground lightning and thunder.
 Those are the leading cores of the squall line.
 As the stratiform region arrives and passes overhead, the rain tapers off to a steady light shower, while the lightning becomes less frequent with softer, longer rolls of thunder.

-So, to summarize, the record-length lightning flash was an "overachieving" anvil crawler-type discharge in just such an environment, contained within a long squall line's stratiform precip area.
-Contrary to what the news articles say, there are no new lightning safety implications from the record event.
-Since the record-length channel was entirely within a large thunderstorm complex, anyone at risk from getting struck from any part of it would already be inside the storm, experiencing lightning and thunder before and after the event.
+So, to summarize, "megaflash" lightning events are "overachieving" anvil crawler-type discharges in just such an environment, contained within a long squall line's stratiform precip area.
+Contrary to what some news articles say, there are no new lightning safety implications from the record event.
+Since the megaflash channels are entirely within a large thunderstorm complex, anyone at risk from getting struck from any part of it would already be inside the storm, experiencing lightning and thunder before and after the event.

 The takeaway?
 The adage "when thunder roars, go indoors" still holds true.
 If you can hear thunder, you're within range of the next strike.
 There is, however, no need to worry about a storm more than 30 miles away sending a lightning bolt out to zap you.
 However, you should be mindful of new thunderstorms that might develop nearby or overhead, as any storm in your vicinity means the conditions might be ripe for additional storms areawide.
 Those storms 100 miles away also could be moving in your direction!